-The bulk of API’s funding comes from investment assets accumulated through the organization’s history, which dates back to the 1940s, including assets from the former Newspaper Association of America Foundation, which merged with API in 2012.
+Most of API’s funding comes from investments accumulated through the organization’s history, which dates to the 1940s, including assets from the former Newspaper Association of America Foundation, which merged with API in 2012.

 The American Press Institute also receives funding from philanthropic foundations that support our mission.

 The Table Stakes Local News Transformation Program, a comprehensive change management program for news organizations, is underwritten by the Knight-Lenfest Local News Transformation Fund.
 The fund is supported by the John S. and James L. Knight Foundation and the Lenfest Institute for Journalism to foster “innovation in journalism, community engagement, technology and business models.”

 In 2022, funding from the Henry L. Hillman Foundation, the Heinz Endowments and The Pittsburgh Foundation supports a pilot of API’s Inclusion Index in Pittsburgh.
 The API Inclusion Index is a new initiative to assess and improve how multiple news organizations in a single area connect with and cover communities of color, while also improving their internal culture.